nfoster1492/ClassMateBot-1/docs/Project3Changes.md

 * Question number must be a valid number.
 * Users can't answer with empty strings.
 * Users can't answer deleted or hidden questions.

+### $addhw and $changeduedate
+* Now instuctor only.
+* Date input is more flexible. (ie both of these are now valid - NOV 30 2050, 11/30/2050)
+* Users can add a timezone to the time as well

+### $duetoday and $duethisweek
+* Shows time delta between now and duedate so users don't have to manually covert systen time to local
+* Dates are formatted with timezome (ie NOV 11 2050 12:00+0000)